Chicheley Hall: Earlier buildings

-Building the current hall: 1719-1724
+Building the current hall: 1719–1724

 The present hall was built between 1719 and 1723, with the interior fittings completed in 1725.
 The house was often attributed to the architect Thomas Archer, but more recent research suggests Francis Smith, who is thought to have designed it for Sir John Chester, 4th Baronet.

 After John Chester's death the house descended to Charles Bagot Chester, the 7th Baronet, a drunk and gambler, who jumped out of a second floor window in a drunken fit.
 Before dying of his injuries he bequeathed all of his estates, including Chicheley, to a distant relative and school friend, Charles Bagot, on condition he adopted the name of Chester.
-Charles' son Charles Bagot Chester, a gambler, rake and Member of Parliament, rented out the hall for many years.
-After his death the estate descended to the unmarried Charles Anthony Chester and from 1883 was again rented out to a series of tenants for the next 70 years.
+Charles' son Charles Bagot Chester, a gambler, rake and Member of Parliament, let the hall for many years.
+After his death the estate descended to the unmarried Charles Anthony Chester and from 1883 was again let to a series of tenants for the next 70 years.